 5. Confusion matrix

-A confusion matrix is a tool for observation of model performance in classification problems.
+A confusion matrix is a tool for the observation of model performance in classification problems.
 The terms used in the confusion matrix are:

 Correct prediction of event case.
-For example, the prediction of having cancer when the person is actually having cancer.
+For example, the prediction of having cancer is when the person is actually having cancer.

 False or wrong prediction of event case.
-For example, the prediction of having cancer when a person is not having cancer.
+For example, the prediction of having cancer is when a person is not having cancer.

 False or wrong prediction of non-event cases.
 For example, the prediction of not having cancer when a person is having cancer.

 Correct prediction of non-event cases.
-For example, prediction of not having cancer when a person is also not having cancer.
+For example, the prediction of not having cancer when a person is also not having cancer.

 With the confusion matrix, we calculate the accuracy of our model as